History of Europe: Reformation

-Unlike many European countries, the Polish–Lithuanian Commonwealth and Hungary were more tolerant.
+Unlike many European countries at the time, the Polish–Lithuanian Commonwealth was notably tolerant of the Protestant movement, as well the Principality of Transylvania.
+A degree of tolerance was also displayed in Ottoman Hungary.
 While still enforcing the predominance of Catholicism, they continued to allow the large religious minorities to maintain their faiths, traditions and customs.
 The Polish–Lithuanian Commonwealth became divided among Catholics, Protestants, Orthodox, Jews and a small Muslim population.

 Another development was the idea of 'European superiority'.
-The ideal of civilization was taken over from the ancient Greeks and Romans: Discipline, education and living in the city were required to make people civilized; Europeans and non-Europeans were judged for their civility, and Europe regarded itself as superior to other continents.
 There was a movement by some such as Montaigne that regarded the non-Europeans as a better, more natural and primitive people.
 Post services were founded all over Europe, which allowed a humanistic interconnected network of intellectuals across Europe, despite religious divisions.
 However, the Roman Catholic Church banned many leading scientific works; this led to an intellectual advantage for Protestant countries, where the banning of books was regionally organised.
-Francis Bacon and other advocates of science tried to create unity in Europe by focusing on the unity in nature.1 In the 15th century, at the end of the Middle Ages, powerful sovereign states were appearing, built by the New Monarchs who were centralising power in France, England, and Spain.
+Francis Bacon and other advocates of science tried to create unity in Europe by focusing on the unity in nature.
+In the 15th century, at the end of the Middle Ages, powerful sovereign states were appearing, built by the New Monarchs who were centralising power in France, England, and Spain.
 On the other hand, the Parliament in the Polish–Lithuanian Commonwealth grew in power, taking legislative rights from the Polish king.
 The new state power was contested by parliaments in other countries especially England.
 New kinds of states emerged which were co-operation agreements among territorial rulers, cities, farmer republics and knights.